 Lighting is unfortunately very often overlooked in the kitchen.
 A simple central lighting fixture will always cast a shadow when you are working at your benchtop so it is crucial that you include task lighting to light up your workspace.
 Consider including LED light strips beneath your overhead cabinets, track lighting that you can manipulate to focus on key work zones and even lighting inside your pantry to ensure a more comfortable working kitchen.

-RULE #6: Colours & Finishes
+RULE #6: Kitchen Colours & Finishes

-BONUS RULE: Always Hire a Pro!
+THE RULES OF KITCHEN DESIGN – BONUS RULE: Always Hire a Pro!

 Designing your new kitchen is a fun and exciting task where you have the opportunity to truly tailor it to your personal needs and lifestyle.
 A qualified Interior Designer will assist you in creating the perfect space and ensure optimum safety, comfort and style!

 Hiring a professional Interior Designer or Kitchen Designer will not only ensure that your design meets Australian Standards, but that you also benefit from their years of knowledge and experience, as well as ensuring the creation of consistent documentation.
 A complete set of kitchen design documentation (inclusive of floorplan, elevations, specifications, etc.) will ensure that all the Builders or Cabinet Makers quoting on your design are actually quoting the same thing rather than having to rely on making allowances (or simply setting place holders) for particular items (which can in turn lead to variations in your quoted price later on down the track when a final decision is made!)